ignytis/torustiq-cli/README.md

     - A pipeline definition YAML file
       - Need another pipeline to process?
 Just add a new YAML file
     - Installed system dependencies, if any
+  - One pipeline per process.
+It is NOT a pipeline orchestration system

 ## Roadmap